 Some lumps will go away on their own.
 In younger women, lumps are often related to menstrual periods and will go away by the end of the cycle.

-However, if you find a lump (or any change in your breast or underarm area), it’s best to see your health care provider to be sure it is not breast cancer.
+However, if you find a lump (or any change in your breast or underarm area), see your health care provider to be sure it's not breast cancer.

 Many women’s breasts feel lumpy.
 Breast tissue naturally has a bumpy texture.

 Some women have lumpier breasts than others.
 In most cases, this lumpiness is no cause to worry.

-If the lumpiness can be felt throughout the breast and feels like your other breast, then it is probably normal breast tissue.
+If the lumpiness can be felt throughout the breast and feels like your other breast, then it's probably normal breast tissue.

 Lumps that feel harder or different from the rest of the breast (or the other breast) or that feel like a change are a concern and should be checked.
 This type of lump may be a sign of breast cancer or a benign breast condition (such as a cyst or fibroadenoma).

 See a health care provider if you:

-If you are unsure whether you should have a lump (or any change) checked it’s best to see a provider.
+If you're unsure whether you should have a lump (or any change) checked, see your provider.